How Easy is it Getting a Mortgage?

 Yes, in the right circumstances.
 Buy-to-let mortgages typically have higher interest rates compared to residential mortgages, and lenders also tend to require a higher deposit rate, though many will loan at 85% loan-to-value (at the time of writing).
 This is because BTL properties typically rely on rental income to sustain the mortgage repayments, so the risk is higher.
 The more deposit you can put down, the better deal you’ll likely get.

-So, if you’re wondering how to make your BTL mortgage application as easy to get as possible, it’s worth speaking with an advisor.
+So, if you’re wondering how to make your BTL mortgage application as easy to get as possible, it’s worth speaking with a mortgage advisor.
 They’ll be able to review your circumstances and advise you on how to boost your chances of getting a great BTL deal.
 You can also make things easier for yourself and be prepared with your documents – read our comprehensive list to see what you’ll need to get together.

 Yes, it’s possible.
 In many cases, switching or refinancing your original mortgage to another could mean a better interest term and rate.
 For example, you may be coming to the end of a fixed-rate deal of two years and want to switch to a product with a lower standard variable rate (SVR).